The God/Goddess: A Sexual Meridian Archetype

 Sexual Meridian Influence on Growth Spurts

 The first example of sexual meridian influence was when I began observing the effects of growth spurts on adolescent gymnasts.
 Their muscles and bones would grow at different rates leading to potential injuries.
 Growth spurts affect the entire body, but primarily the muscles of the sexual and brain meridians.
-Injuries that are preventable if the muscles are properly strength-trained and stretched.
+Injuries are preventable if the muscles are properly strength-trained and stretched.
 Common injuries include pain at top of the hamstring, low back injuries due to a tight psoas muscle, and injuries cascading down through the calf to the growth plate in the heel.

 Adolescence is the most important time to monitor the strength and flexibility of the hip flexors and hamstrings.
 The benefit of keeping these muscles strong and flexible is that you prevent both general and sports injuries.